matwerber1/aws-alexa-smart-home-demo/docs/05-build-esp32-thermostat.md

 4. TODO: add instructions to configure WIFI for the ESP32

 5. After a few moments, verify that your ESP32 is connected to AWS either via the white LED or via the messages in the MOS console.

+## Next Steps

+Once you have your components, complete [Step 6 - Test Your Skill with an ESP32 Thermostat](./06-test-skill-with-esp32.md).